RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/deploy-application-components.md

 ### 4. Search for the Application Template

-If you are in the in the Administrator perspective, switch to Developer perspective and go to the `%parksmap-project-namespace%` project.
+Ensure you are in the *%parksmap-project-namespace%* project.

 From the left menu, click `+Add`.
 You will see a screen where you have multiple options to deploy application to OpenShift.
 Click `All Services` as shown below.